The 20 Best All-Inclusive Resorts for Families

 Divi Little Bay Beach Resort, St. Maarten

-Adventure lovers and beach bums alike love Divi Little Bay Beach Resort, a stunning all-inclusive Caribbean resort situated a private peninsula between Little Bay and Great Bay.
+Adventure lovers and beach bums alike love Divi Little Bay Beach Resort, a stunning all-inclusive Caribbean resort situated on a private peninsula between Little Bay and Great Bay.
 Hilltop suites come with full kitchens and large living rooms perfect for families, and both suites and guest rooms have sweeping bay views.
-Activities include kayaking, scuba diving, and swimming in your choice of three freshwater pools, and kids 12 and up can join in without adults.
-St. Maarten is known as the friendliest of the Caribbean islands, and it’s easy to explore and meet the locals; Phillipsburg, the charming Dutch capital, is an easy drive from the resort.
+Activities include kayaking, scuba diving and swimming in your choice of three freshwater pools, and kids 12 and up can join in without adults.
+St. Maarten is known as the friendliest of the Caribbean islands, and it’s easy to explore and meet the locals.
+Phillipsburg, the charming Dutch capital, is an easy drive from the resort.

 Pros: